-The theme is in the title but a little more context might help.
-Bryan wanted us to think about how we would collaborate in randomly assigned groups of five or six students to curate an (imaginary) exhibition.
-He gave us an introduction to ideas around, and examples of, curation of group exhibitions.
+This edition supported by tutor Bryan Eccleshall, who asked us to collaborate in randomly assigned groups of five or six students to curate an (imaginary) exhibition.
+He gave us an introduction to concepts and examples of curation of group exhibitions.
 The ‘contamination’ in the workshop title refers to the effects of presenting disparate works alongside each other and how they interrelate, sometimes changing how the work can be ‘read’.
 A curated set of artworks is itself a kind of new artwork.

-I was in the group ‘Kahlo’ with five others: two other photographers, one student combining photography with textiles, and another combining fine art with creative writing.
+I was in the group ‘Kahlo’ with five others: two more photographers, one student combining photography with textiles, and another combining fine art with creative writing.

 Collaborating with others is something I don’t do often enough, and I always get something out of it that I don’t expect.
 The random aspect of putting a bunch of participants together and saying “make a group show: GO!” made for an energetic and invigorating experience.
 I found it quite remarkable how quickly we saw the points of alignment in our otherwise eclectic work.
 It makes me wonder whether time pressure helps more than it hinders!
 If we’d had weeks rather than an hour to collaborate we might have argued more and achieved less…?
 Who knows.